nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 <br><img src="images/ModelClassDiagram.png" width="800"><br>

 Here are some of the key files in the `Model` component:
-- [`Model.java`](../src/main/java/seedu/doist/model/Model.java):  contains an `interface` that defines multiple operations on the data.
+- [`Model.java`](../src/main/java/seedu/doist/model/Model.java):  contains an `interface` that defines multiple operations on the todolist data.
     These operations are defined using different methods (API).
     Some representative methods are listed here:
     ```java